subsquid/docs/docs/sdk/resources/migrate/migrate-subgraph.md

 }
 ```

 Next, we make a [batch handler](/sdk/reference/processors/architecture/#processorrun) collecting the updates from a single batch of EVM logs.
-To convert a `0x...` string into a byte array we use the `decodeHex` utility from Subsquid SDK.
+To convert a `0x...` string into a byte array we use the `decodeHex` utility from Squid SDK.

 ```ts title="src/main.ts"
 import { TypeormDatabase } from '@subsquid/typeorm-store'